Torula herbarum

-Torula herbarum is a darkly-pigmented filamentous fungus in the phylum Ascomycota.
+Torula herbarum is a darkly-pigmented filamentous fungus.
 It is often included in the unrelated but morphologically similar group of fungi known as sooty molds.
-It was first described by Persoon in the genus Monilinia based on similarity to the agent of brown rot of stone fruit but later transferred to the genus Torula by Link.
+It was first described by German mycologist Christiaan Hendrik Persoon in the genus Monilinia based on similarity to the agent of brown rot of stone fruit but later transferred to the genus Torula by Johann Heinrich Friedrich Link.
 Conidia of T. herbarum are dark brown or olivaceous colour and have a distinctive shape and number of cells.
 T. herbarum produces secondary metabolites with cytotoxic activity towards bacteria and human cancer cells.

 History and taxonomy

 Torula herbarum was first described by Christiaan Hendrik Persoon under the genus Monilia or Monilinia, in 1801 in Göttingen.
 In 1809, Johann Heinrich Friedrich Link transferred the fungus to the genus Torula, as T. herbarum.
 Several forms and variations of T. herbarum have been named, including T. herbarum f. quaternella in 1913 and T. herbarum var. cereicola in 1921.